We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some people prefer OLE because it is a natural, plant-based product that has been evaluated and registered by the EPA and actually protects up to 6 hours.

-However, it is not labeled for use in children under the age of 3 years (mostly due to a lack of research in younger age groups), so the CDC only recommends oil of lemon eucalyptus as a bug repellent for children over the age of 3 years.
+However, it is not labeled for use in children under the age of 3 years (mostly due to a lack of research in younger age groups), so the CDC only recommends oil of lemon eucalyptus as a bug repellent for children older than 3.

 Essential oils are chemical compounds extracted from plants.
 They are usually distilled, and often simply named for the plant they came from, such as “peppermint” or “oil of peppermint.”